 If you are consistently reaching speeds of 1 Mbps or higher but you have a large backup selection, configure the Code42 app further to optimize your backup.

 Our goal is to provide secure, reliable, and unlimited backup.
 We work like other services that share resources with a pool of users, individual speeds vary depending on the number of simultaneous users and how much they are uploading at one time.
 We do not throttle your backup or restores.
 We also do not limit file sizes.

 Various factors outside of Code42's control affect your backup and restore speed.
 The effective transfer rate between your device and our data centers depends on the bandwidth provided by your ISP, as well as network speeds on nodes between your ISP and our data centers.
 Even if a speed test of your ISP shows that your currently available bandwidth is high, network congestion elsewhere can cause speeds to slow down.
 The effective network speed between the Code42 app and Code42's servers affect the backup and restore speed.

 What you can do

-- Make sure that you haven't used the network throttling feature to limit the transfer rate of the Code42 app.
+- Make sure that you haven't used the network bandwidth settings to limit the transfer rate of the Code42 app.

-- Please make sure that your device is operating optimally, meets our Code42 for Enterprise system requirements or CrashPlan for Small Business system requirements, and that it has enough RAM and disk space available.
+- Make sure that your device is operating optimally, meets our system requirements, and that it has enough RAM and disk space available.

 - Networking equipment such as routers, Wi-Fi access points, and firewalls should be functioning optimally.
 Ensure that your equipment meets system requirements, and try rebooting your router or cable/DSL modem.